mirsadraee/Udacity_ND_Azure_Machine_Learning_Projects/Project_02/README.md

 # Operationalizing Machine Learning
 This is the second project in the framework of **Udacity Machine Learning Engineer Microsoft Azure Nanodegree Course**.
-The task is to trainabest model, deploying it using AutoML and Python SDK.
-Several steps are made to realize th eobjectives of the project which are given shortly in following section.
+The task is to train a best model, deploying it using AutoML and Python SDK.
+Several steps are made to realize the objectives of the project which are given shortly in following section.

+- The first section of the project is regarding creating a machine learning model using AutoML and deploying a best model and consume it finally.
+- The second part of the project is using Python SDK for creating, training and publishing a pipeline.

+The dataset provided by Udacity regarding Bank Marketing is used for a classification task.
+The objective of classification is to predict wether a client subscribes a bank deposit term or not.

 ## Architectural Diagram
 An architectural diagram of operations for operationalizing machine learning is shown in Figure 1.